Let's Go into the Garden

-The clocks have gone forward and the days are already getting a little longer as the nights get lighter, which allows us to spend a few more hours in the garden finishing off those end of winter jobs, like pruning fruit trees and roses.
-So use this time to finish off these jobs and remember to remove damaged, rubbing, diseased and deadwood.
+The clocks have gone forward and the days are getting a little longer.
+As the nights get lighter, we're able to spend a few more hours in the garden, finishing off those end of winter jobs; such as pruning fruit trees and roses.
+So, use this time to complete those jobs and remember to remove damaged, rubbing, diseased and deadwood.

 Azaleas and Camellias